zeitkonservecom/zeitkonserve.github.io/_posts/2017-10-16-create-dummy-file-of-size-x.md

 ---
-title: This will be used as the title-tag of the page head
+title: Create dummy file of size x in linux
 ---

 `dd if=/dev/zero of=output.dat  bs=1M  count=1024`